zachleigh/yarak/README.md

 ```
 php yarak migrate --refresh
 ```

+When using the `--refresh` flag, you may also use the `--seed` flag to run all your [database seeders](#database-seeding) after the database has been refreshed.
+See [Using Database Seeders](#using-database-seeders) for more information.

 ### Calling Yarak In Code
 To call a Yarak command from your codebase, use the Yarak::call static method.